cashpw/notes.cashpw.com/content/posts/yudkowskyFallacyGray.md

 ## Notes {#notes}

-> The Sophisticate: “The world isn’t black and white.
+> The Sophisticate: "The world isn't black and white.
 No one does pure good or pure bad.
-It’s all gray.
-Therefore, no one is better than anyone else.”
+It's all gray.
+Therefore, no one is better than anyone else."
 >
-> The Zetet: “Knowing only gray, you conclude that all grays are the same shade.
-You mock the simplicity of the two-color view, yet you replace it with a one-color view”
+> The Zetet: "Knowing only gray, you conclude that all grays are the same shade.
+You mock the simplicity of the two-color view, yet you replace it with a one-color view"
 >
-> —Marc Stiegler, David’s Sling
+> —Marc Stiegler, David's Sling

+## References

 <style>.csl-entry{text-indent: -1.5em; margin-left: 1.5em;}</style><div class="csl-bib-body">
   <div class="csl-entry"><a id="citeproc_bib_item_1"></a>Yudkowsky, Eliezer. n.d.
 “The Fallacy of Gray.”
 Accessed February 17, 2022. <a href="https://www.lesswrong.com/posts/dLJv2CoRCgeC2mPgj/the-fallacy-of-gray">https://www.lesswrong.com/posts/dLJv2CoRCgeC2mPgj/the-fallacy-of-gray</a>.</div>